 47 print("blocked:", str(exc).split(":")[0])1used tokens: 250

-In complex architectures, such as Directed Acyclic Graphs (DAGs) or hierarchical agent swarms (where a supervisor agent delegates to worker agents), failures usually spread in two ways: a bad handoff poisons downstream reasoning, or the agent's internal state drifts away from the source of truth after a partial side effect.
-Both create a snowball effect where a minor mistake at the start of a pipeline compounds into a much larger failure by the end.
+In complex architectures, such as Directed Acyclic Graphs (DAGs) or supervisor-worker graphs, failures usually spread in two ways: a bad handoff poisons downstream reasoning, or the agent's internal state drifts away from the source of truth after a partial side effect.
+Both create a snowball effect where a minor mistake near the start of a pipeline compounds into a much larger failure later.

-Consider an example failure chain in a fulfillment-support pipeline:
+Consider an example failure chain in an incident-triage pipeline:

 A second version is even more dangerous because it looks operationally healthy.
-Suppose an "issue refund" tool times out after the payment processor already committed the refund.
-If your orchestrator records that step as failed and blindly retries, you now have duplicate side effects plus an agent state that no longer matches the external system.
+Suppose a rollback_deploy tool times out after the deployment controller already committed the rollback.
+If your orchestrator records that step as failed and blindly retries, the duplicate side effects leave the agent state out of sync with the external system.

-The solution is strict, per-agent output validation gates plus explicit state reconciliation around side effects.
+Use strict, per-agent output validation checks plus explicit state reconciliation around side effects.
 You should never assume an agent's output is safe to pass directly to another agent without verification, and you should never assume a timed-out write means "nothing happened."

 Before passing context to the next node in the graph, run a validator.
-Format and authorization checks should be deterministic; factual business state should be checked against its source of truth.
-A model-based critic can flag candidates for review, but it cannot prove that an order was delivered or a refund committed.
+Format and authorization checks should be deterministic; factual operational state should be checked against its source of truth.
+A model-based critic can flag candidates for review, but it can't prove that a run passed or a rollback committed.
 If validation fails, the pipeline halts and either requests a corrected proposal or escalates.
 For side-effecting tool calls, add read-after-write reconciliation and idempotency keys before telling downstream agents the action succeeded.

 The validated_handoff function implements this pattern to secure the boundaries between components.
 It accepts the upstream agent's raw output and a list of validation functions as inputs.
 Each validator returns a small ValidationResult, so the handoff code can return the intact output if all checks pass, or a structured error dictionary meant for retry or human escalation if any validation fails: